This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 All the data your MacBook uses to operate is stored in a single location: the drive.
-For many users, this specifically means a hard drive (HDD), which is a physical disk the spins at very high speeds to access chunks of data.
+If you owe an old MacBook, this specifically means a hard drive (HDD), which is a physical disk that spins at very high speeds to access chunks of data.

-If you’re using a newer Mac, you probably have a solid-state drive (SSD, or flash storage), which is completely electronic with no mechanical parts and thus does not spin.
+If you’re using a newer MacBook, you should have a solid-state drive (SSD, or flash storage), which is completely electronic with no mechanical parts and thus does not spin.

 To check whether your MacBook is with an HDD or SSD, click on the Apple icon on the top left of your screen, select About This Mac, and select Storage.

 Hard drive performance is measured in two categories: read speeds and write speeds.
 The former is a measure of how fast you can open something that already exists, while the latter is how fast you can add something new to your computer’s drive.

 Measuring your hard drive speed is one of the easiest and most effective ways to benchmark your MacBook.
 The data you get by testing will provide a standard to measure customizations such as added extra RAM or drive replacements against, and will also tell you if you need an upgrade in the immediate future.

-To test your HDD, you’re going to need a third-party program, since this functionality isn’t built into macOS.
-Two of the most popular are BlackMagic and NovaBench, so we’ll show you how to use both.
+You are going to need a third-party app since this functionality isn’t built into macOS.
+Two of the most popular ones are BlackMagic and Novabench, so we’ll show you how to use both.

 Blackmagic Disk Speed Test